 (E) Treasurer of the board

-The chairperson of the board may appoint a treasurer of the board to take custody and control of all moneys due and owing to the university and to properly account for all moneys coming into his or her care and the expenditures of said moneys on behalf of the university.
+The board may appoint a treasurer of the board to take custody and control of all monies due and owing to the university and to properly account for all monies coming into his or her care and the expenditures of said monies on behalf of the university.
 The treasurer may, if not a member of the board, hold an administrative position with the university.
 The treasurer's appointment is continuing but may be terminated at any time, with or without cause, by the board.
 The treasurer will be bonded or insured for faithful performance of his or her duties in conformance with section 3362.02 of the Revised Code.

 (F) Board of trustees committees

 (1) Standing committees of the board consisting of no fewer than three members each shall be appointed yearly by the chairperson of the board.
 The chairperson shall also appoint new members to committees any time a vacancy occurs.
 Committee chairpersons and vice chairpersons shall be appointed by the chairperson of the board.
 Matters considered and recommended by any standing committee for board approval, including any board or university policy, shall be brought to the board in the form of a resolution.

-(2) A majority of a committee's voting members constitute a quorum.
-With the exception of the executive committee, in the event a majority of the voting members are not present in person or through electronic communication (see rule 3362-1-06 of the Administrative Code) to take committee action, a quorum may be established with at least one voting member of the committee plus any two additional voting members of the board.
-The board chairperson, vice chairperson or any committee chairperson or vice chairperson has authority to make such temporary appointment(s).
+(2) A majority of a committee's voting members constitutes a quorum.
+In the event a majority of the voting members are not present in person or through electronic communication (see rule 3362-1-06 of the Administrative Code) to take committee action, a quorum may be established with at least one voting member of the committee plus any two additional voting members of the board.
+The board chairperson, when present at the committee meeting, has authority to make such temporary appointment(s).
 If the chairperson is not present, the priority for making temporary appointment(s) shall be as follows when such individual is present: board vice chairperson, chair of the committee, vice chair of the committee, chair of another standing committee.

-(3) Academic and student affairs committee shall consider and make recommendations to the board on matters pertaining to academic and student affairs programs and resources.
-Specific matters that may be presented to the academic and student affairs committee include, but are not limited to, the following: proposed and existing degree programs; awarding of degrees; commencement and other major university events; research and community development; faculty and staff matters including faculty promotions, organizational structures for academics and student affairs; admissions and enrollment; financial aid; student life and housing; and other matters as assigned to the committee by the board or chairperson of the board.
+(3) The academic and student affairs committee shall consider and make recommendations to the board on matters pertaining to academic and student affairs programs and resources.
+Specific matters that may be presented to the academic and student affairs committee include, but are not limited to, the following: proposed and existing degree programs; awarding of degrees; commencement and other major university events; research and community development; faculty and staff matters including faculty promotions, organizational structures for academics and student affairs; and other matters as assigned to the committee by the board or chairperson of the board.

-(4) Finance and administration committee shall consider and make recommendations to the board on matters pertaining to financial, business, facilities and administration of the university Specific matters that may be presented to the finance and facilities committee include, but are not limited to, the following: university capital and operating budgets; submission of appropriation and capital requests; tuition and student fees; annual audits; business organization and practices; borrowing and investment of funds; facilities and grounds, including naming, planning, construction, and maintenance; real property matters; purchasing policies; organization and staffing of finance and administration; personnel policies and matters; collective bargaining matters; safety and security; information technology; auxiliary operations and services; and other matters as assigned to the committee by the board or chairperson of the board.
+(4) The finance and administration committee shall consider and make recommendations to the board on matters pertaining to financial, business, facilities and administration of the university.
+Specific matters that may be presented to the finance and administration committee include, but are not limited to, the following: university capital and operating budgets; submission of appropriation and capital requests; tuition and student fees; annual audits; business organization and practices; borrowing and investment of funds; facilities and grounds, including naming, planning, construction, and maintenance; real property matters; purchasing policies; organization and staffing of finance and administration; personnel policies and matters; safety and security; information technology; auxiliary operations and services; and other matters as assigned to the committee by the board or chairperson of the board.